Margaret Cross Norton: State archivist and professional impact

 As one of three divisions of the Illinois State Library, the Illinois State Archives reported directly to the Illinois Secretary of State and had a minimal assistant staff.
 Due to competition with the other two divisions, Norton often worked alone and faced budgetary restraints.
 While reorganizing and updating the archives, Norton discovered numerous historical and legal documents, including an 1823 Governor's letterbook explaining the chain of custody of a plot of land involved in a pending lawsuit.
 The information contained within this document was used to save millions of Illinois State dollars.
 In addition, Norton found other significant items, including an 1818 census record (when Illinois become a State in the Union), and records from the Illinois General Assembly during the time period in which Senator Abraham Lincoln and Senator Stephen Douglas were members.
 These discoveries demonstrated the legal and administrative value of archival records.

 In 1934, the Illinois State Arsenal Building was destroyed in a fire.
 The need for a new archival building that could protect the invaluable records housed within became a priority for Norton.
 She lobbied the state legislature for additional funding for a new, secure, and safe Archives building.
 Norton successfully secured $500,000 in appropriated funds from the General Assembly and $300,000 from the Federal Public Works Administration.
-Designed according to Margaret Norton Cross' specifications,[19] the new building was "designed to protect the state's records of enduring value from the hazards of fire, humidity, heat, vermin, theft and exposure."
+Designed according to Margaret Cross Norton's specifications, the new building was "designed to protect the state's records of enduring value from the hazards of fire, humidity, heat, vermin, theft and exposure."
 At this time the Illinois State Archive building was only the third public archives building in the United States and during World War II, if an attack were imminent, the National Archives and Records Administration was prepared to move their most valuable materials to Norton's new building.